StarPlayrX/XPC123/README.md

 To manually load the LaunchDaemon without rebooting use launchctl (Launch Control) `sudo launchctl load /Library/LaunchDaemons/com.brusstodd.XPCMachService.plist`

-and if you want to unload it:
+and if you want to unload it
 `sudo launchctl unload /Library/LaunchDaemons/com.brusstodd.XPCMachService.plist`

 Great discussion here on XPC MachServices